Ayush-sk-Pathak/Continuum/docs/ARCHITECTURE_SUMMARY.md

 ### 7.7 Fail Gracefully
 Use the degradation ladder:
-1. Missing LoRA → Fall back to IP-Adapter
+1. Missing LoRA -> Fall back to I2V Ref Conditioning
-2. Missing environment ref → Use prompt-only generation
+2. Missing environment ref -> Use prompt-only generation
-3. Audio API failure → Continue with silent video, flag for retry
+3. Audio API failure -> Continue with silent video, flag for retry
-4. LLM API failure → Use cached scene graph if available
+4. LLM API failure -> Use cached scene graph if available

 ---